bbawj/note-vault/Notes/Distributed Shared Memory.md

 read
 1. Return local value
 ![500](https://i.imgur.com/ms7UOou.png)
+[Eventually perfect failure detector](Notes/Failure%20Detectors.md#Eventually%20perfect%20failure%20detector) will not work here as it might falsely suspect some processes as having crashed.
+During this time, since a write on another process only waits for ACKs from all correct processes, it could return early.
+A read on the falsely suspected process will incorrectly return the old value.
 ### Fail silent Majority voting
 Make use of timestamp-value pairs, tvp = (ts, v), where the timestamp can be used to determine which value is more recent.
 Each process stores the value of register r with max timestamp of each register r.